homin025/hierarchical-transformer-custom/README.md

 This repository is referenced from the paper ['Hierarchical Transformers for Multi-Document Summarization'](https://arxiv.org/pdf/1905.13164.pdf).

-It is almost the same with referenced code, but I rewrote this for reviewing and understanding code.
+It is almost identical to the referenced code, but I rewrote this for reviewing and understanding code.
 It also uses korean vocabulary to apply Korean news for multi-document summarization

 ## Install